© Unofficial Royalty 2024

 July 30, 1912 – Death of Emperor Meiji of Japan, at the Meiji Palace in Tokyo, Japan; buried in the Fushimi Momoyama Ryo (Graveyard) in Kyoto, Japan; his soul is enshrined in Meiji Shrine in Tokyo, Japan

-Since 1185, a shogun, a military dictator, had been the de facto ruler of Japan, although the shoguns were appointed by the Emperor.
+Since 1185, a shogun, a military dictator appointed by the Emperor had been the de facto ruler of Japan.
 In 1868, the last shogun lost power, and in the name and with the support of the young Emperor Meiji, a new, more Western-oriented upper class initiated the modernization of Japan known as the Meiji Restoration.
 Under Emperor Meiji’s reign, Japan started to become an industrial and naval power.
 The old feudal system was abolished and public state schools were introduced along with the Gregorian calendar.
 In 1890, the Emperor made the greatest contribution to the modernization of Japan with the enactment of a constitution.
 Emperor Meiji moved the capital of Japan from Kyoto to Edo (later Tokyo).
-Although he had little political power during his 45-year reign, he was an important symbol of the unity of the country.
+Although he had little political power during his 45-year reign, he was an important symbol of the country’s unity.
 Emperor Meiji suffered from diabetes, nephritis, and gastroenteritis, and died of uremia at the age of 59.

 Unofficial Royalty: Emperor Meiji of Japan